kasidid-y/Fake-News-Classification/README.md

 # Fake News Classification

-build a a text classification model using Logistic Regression and evalute its performance.
+build a text classification model using Logistic Regression and evalute its performance.

-**Tools and Environment in this project**
+# Tools and Environment in this project

 |    Tool/Environment	     |  Purpose                                 |
 |--------------------------|-----------------------------------------|